Cambridge, New Zealand

 Cambridge was a finalist in the 2017 and 2019 New Zealand's Most Beautiful Large Town awards, run by Keep New Zealand Beautiful.
 It was awarded the title New Zealand's Most Beautiful Large Town in October 2019.

 History

-Prior to the arrival of Europeans there were a number of Maori pā in the vicinity of what would become Cambridge.
-In the 1850s missionaries and farmers from Britain settled in the area and introduced modern farming practices to local Maori, helping them set up two flour mills and importing grinding wheels from England and France.
-During the 1850s, wheat was a profitable crop but when merchants in Auckland began purchasing cheaper grain from Australia the market went into decline.
+Prior to the arrival of Europeans there were a number of Māori pā in the vicinity of what would become Cambridge.
+In the 1850s missionaries and farmers from Britain settled in the area and introduced modern farming practices to local Māori, helping them set up two flour mills and importing grinding wheels from England and France.
+During the 1850s, wheat cultivation and flour milling expanded in the wider Cambridge area, with Māori-grown produce traded with Auckland.

 The European town of Cambridge was established when the 3rd Regiment of the Waikato Militia were settled there in 1864 following the Invasion of the Waikato.
 The town was named after Prince George, Duke of Cambridge, the Commander-in-Chief of the British Army at the time.
+Its Māori name Kemureti is a transliteration of the name Cambridge.

 Electric street lights were first switched on in 1922.
+The town has many historic and heritage buildings.